 Figure 3: Details

-- There were no serious injuries in the first quarter of 2014.
+- There were no serious injuries in the first three months of 2015.

 Figure 4: Details

-- There were no fatalities in the first quarter of 2014.
+- There were no fatalities in the first three months of 2015.

 Figure 5: Details